parikshitpagare/parikshitpagare/README.md

 - Embedded Software
 - Automotive Embedded System
 - Machine Learning and Artificial Intelligence
-- Robotics
+- Mobile Robotics

 # Skills and Experience

-> *I am constantly learning and updating because we learn something new everyday.*
+> *I am constantly learning and updating because learning is a never ending process.*

-- I have worked on 8, 16 and 32 bit micro-controllers from STMicroelectronics, Espressif, AVR (Microchip) and Arduino.
+- Worked on ARM Cortex M4 based STM32 microcontroller using baremetal programming and Mbed environment.
+- Programmed 8 and 32 bit microcontrollers like ESP32, ATmega 328p and Arduino using C and Embedded C.
+- Developed system using RTOS.
-- I have hands on experience with interfacing these microcontrollers with various sensors, inputs, displays and motors.
+- Have hands on experience with interfacing various sensors, inputs, displays and motors.

-### Tools and Technologies

 ### Skills Summary